Spexbook/agol-cache/README.md

 //can use async/aawit with layerByLayer: true

 cache.featureServiceToGeoJSON(url, {
   attachments: false, //whether or not to check the service for attachments
   debug: false, //debugging is now on be default, which just means it writes to a log file, and the console logger is off if silent is set to false
   esriIdField: "", //field to use for the esriIdField, used in the query parameters, if NULL it is determined by the service response
   filter: "", //string to filter layer names
   folder: './geojson-cache', //folder to write the log file and geojson cache, relative to working directory or absolute path
   format: "json", //json or GeoJSON - json downloads the raw Esri JSON format then converts to GeoJSON (BETA), try this if using the GeoJSON endpoint fails
   layerByLayer: false, //use await on each layer, slower but helpful for debugging
   prefix: "test_", //prefix to add to the start of layer names
+  filename: "myfile.geojson", // override generated filename
   silent: true, //turn off viewing winston log messages and spinner "info" messages in the console
   timeout: 2000, //default is 5000, increase as needed
   token: null //token to use for secured routes, taken from .env TOKEN variable,
-  steps: 1000 //number of features queried on each request }, (layers) => {
+  steps: 1000 //number of features queried on each request
+  fetch: nodeFetch // pass in your own fetch function }, (layers) => {
   // console.log('output ' + layers.length + ' layers')
 });